Sep 18, 2014 Bridal Fashion and Beauty

 Every girl can claim to be influenced by a whole lot of top fashion designers but the truth is that during the time of her wedding, she looks up to her mother and grandmother as true style icons.
 Turning pages of a family album, going down memory lane and one realises that the grace and sophistication that came so easily to them was a result of being ‘truly traditional’.
 They didn’t run after trends and fashion but celebrated being demure and traditional and thus looked elegant even years after it was time for their grandchildren to tie the knot.
 The basics, the fashion lessons always come from home.
 The one thing our mothers/grandmothers have always had in their wardrobe is an organically built collection of hand-woven traditional saris.
 Do not go back without buying ones to last you a lifetime, a collection of Banarasi, Chanderi, Uppadas, Kotas, Organzas & Kanjeevaram saris.
 You will realise the importance of it 20 years later after tying the knot.

 Raw Mango, a label by Sanjay Garg has a wide range of modern-traditional saris in Chanderi and Banarasi silks perfect for all occasions and are available at Good Earth and Ensemble.
 Gaurang Shah is another designer to watch out for wedding wear weaves;he has stores in Hyderabad, Bangalore and now Mumbai.
 A treasure trove of the most beautifully curated weaves and handlooms, rare exquisite saris can be found at the Taj Khazana– a design and crafts boutique by the Taj Group of Hotels.

-A family wearing Raw Mango at a wedding.
+A family at a wedding all wearing Raw Mango.
 Photo courtesy- Raw Mango

-Bridélan is a premium styling and personal shopping services for Brides & Grooms.
+Bridélan is a premium styling and personal shopping service for Brides & Grooms.
 To get in touch with them, visit www.bridelan.com

 Aug 25, 2014 Bridal & Wedding Shows